Betrothed to My Sister's Ex: Characters

 Head maid of Kyros's household.
 She is polite and very no-nonsense, but looks after Marie with kindness; seeing she has such poor self-esteem that she has to constant direct her into not overreacting.
-Within the early days of her serving Marie, Mio fires two maids sent by to be the ladies-in-waiting; they had be exacerbating Marie's confidence issues in a long term plot to become Kyros's mistresses.
+Within the early days of her serving Marie, Mio fires two maids sent by to be the ladies-in-waiting; they had been exacerbating Marie's confidence issues in a long term plot to become Kyros's mistresses.
 This not only angered Mio, but made Kyros so upset her gave them a death glare.
 Mio often investigates or goes undercover to find information for Kyros, leading to her leaving the estate to learn more about Marie's background.